Enabling Security Hub CSPM - AWS Security Hub

 aws securityhub enable-organization-admin-account --admin-account-id 777788889999

-Enabling Security Hub manually
+Enabling Security Hub CSPM manually

-You must enable Security Hub manually if you have a standalone account, or if you don't integrate with AWS Organizations.
+You must enable Security Hub CSPM manually if you have a standalone account, or if you don't integrate with AWS Organizations.
 Standalone accounts can't integrate with AWS Organizations and must use manual enablement.

-When you enable Security Hub manually, you designate a Security Hub administrator account and invite other accounts to become member accounts.
+When you enable Security Hub CSPM manually, you designate a Security Hub CSPM administrator account and invite other accounts to become member accounts.
 The administrator-member relationship is established when a prospective member account accepts the invitation.

-Security Hub console
+Security Hub CSPM console

-3. On the welcome page, the Security standards section lists the security standards that Security Hub supports.
+3. On the welcome page, the Security standards section lists the security standards that Security Hub CSPM supports.

 Select the check box for a standard to enable it, and clear the check box to disable it.